QuentinRa/blog.quentinra.dev/programming-languages/low-level/assembly/arm/index.md

 #### Variables 🗝️

-We usually either use constants or variable to store values.
+We usually either use constants or variables to store values.
 The syntax is `label: type value`, with type:

 * `.ascii`: string converted to ASCII
 * `.asciz`: same but add a `\0` at the end